ixc/python-edtf/README.rst

 Since EDTF covers a much greater timespan than Python ``date`` objects, it is easy to exceed the bounds of valid Python ``date``s.
 In this case, the returned dates are clamped to ``date.MIN`` and ``date.MAX``.

+Future revisions will include numerical interpretations of dates for better sortability.

 Seasons
 -------